 "The Kylie Effect"

-"The kylie effect" is a term I have coined to describe the flight path of a well tuned Aboriginal kylie.
+"The kylie effect" is a term I have coined to describe the flight path of a well tuned straight flying boomerang.
 It operates as follows: The working of gyroscopic precession in a kylie allows the torque created by the differential between the center of mass and the cyclically shifting center of lift to actually be translated smoothly through the system in order to auto adjust the attitude and lift of the stick progressively in flight.
 As the throwstick gradually slows down due to drag, it simultaneously auto adjusts its angle of attack to a more pitched (nose up position).
 The nose up flight attitude produces more lift than a nose down attitude, and thus as it progressively manifests itself during the throwsticks's flight path, it is able to compensate for the airspeed and lift which are lost to drag.
 As lift is lost to drag, it is simultaneously regained by the (torque induced and gyroscopic precession translated) changing attitude of the throwstick.
 On a well tuned throwstick, lift increases at the same rate that it is lost to drag, and the result is a gravity defying long range hovering missile.

 Kangaroo Turbo Power

 Advanced kylie making and tuning is a vast subject and it surely took the Aboriginal craftsmen generations of study to perfect throwsticks to the level of efficiency, quality, and beauty that they eventually achieved.
-It was perhaps this lack of total development among other cultures around the world which eventually led to the throwstick being replaced by other weapons and largely lost to history.
-But in Australia, the technology reached such a height of development that for the nomadic Aboriginal way of life, any other long range hunting weapon would have been a step backwards.
-Nothing is or was so rugged, dependable, multi-functional and portable as the kylie.
+It was perhaps this lack of total development among other cultures around the world which contributed to the throwstick being replaced by other weapons and largely lost to history.
+But in Australia, the technology reached such a height of development that for the nomadic and anarchic Aboriginal way of life, any other long range hunting weapon would have been a step backwards.
+Nothing is or was so rugged, dependable, multi-functional and portable as the hunting boomerang.
 The Aboriginal peoples went for quality over quantity.
-They could survive without almost all of the modern items we consider essential.
+They could sustain themselves without almost all of the modern items we now consider essential.